 Don't be surprised if you see an impact on your score if your loan is paid off more quickly than required.

 It's important to note that credit scores aren't one-size-fits-all.
 Certain changes in your report will have a different impact depending on who you are and how your report looks overall.

 For example, if you fail to pay one bill on time but have otherwise paid off your balance in full for years, it's unlikely to cause your score to have dropped significantly.

 On the other hand, if you never pay off your balance and have a terrible payment history, the impact is likely to be much more severe.

 It stands to reason that if your Experian, Equifax or TransUnion score has dropped by a large number of points, it's worth taking the time to find out whether your report information is accurate.
 Errors can then be immediately reported.

-Minimize your overall debt and whenever possible, avoid using credit to make any large purchase you can't pay off before the month's end.
+Minimise your overall debt and avoid using credit to make any large purchase you can't pay off before the month's end.

 Monitor your credit scores regularly so you can correct any dips rapidly.